NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 `CreateOptimizer` returns an `OptParamsPy` object according to the custom argument values，which specify the optimizer type and the corresponding hyperparameters.
 The `OptParamsPy` object will be used to initialize the `Model` instance and it applies to the weights of dense layers.
 Sparse embedding layers which do not have a specified optimizer will adopt this optimizer as well.
 Please **NOTE** that the hyperparameters should be configured meticulously when mixed precision training is employed, e.g., the `epsilon` value for the `Adam` optimizer should be set larger.

 The embedding update supports three algorithms specified with `update_type`:
-* `Local` (default value): The optimizer will only update the hot columns of an embedding in each iteration.
+* `Local` (default value): The optimizer will only update the hot columns (embedding vectors which is hit in this iteration of training) of an embedding in each iteration.
 * `Global`: The optimizer will update all the columns.
 The embedding update type takes longer than the other embedding update types.
 * `LazyGlobal`: The optimizer will only update the hot columns of an embedding in each iteration while using different semantics from the *local* and *global* updates.